-These symptoms may not show up for a day or two after the injury.
-“If in doubt, sit them out” until after they have been evaluated.
+Some symptoms may not show up for a day or two after the injury.
+“If in doubt, sit them out” is an important mantra for coaches and parents.
 Sitting them out includes sitting out from sports and school.
 Early rest for the brain is important for healing.

 There are two main categories of brain rest; cognitive rest and physical rest, and both are equally as important to healing.

 Physical rest starts with an initial 24-48 hours of physical rest (no sports, aerobic activities,or other strenuous activity) followed by a gradual and progressive return to physical activities.
 The speed at which a child can return to normal activities is dictated by their symptoms.
 Your pediatrician can help develop a comprehensive return to play schedule with you.

 Cognitive rest means restricting cognitive activities such as reading, homework, and screen time (including video games and movie watching!) for a period of time to allow the brain to heal and recover.
 Sometimes, this can mean a partial return or temporary absence from school.

 Headaches are common, and can initially be managed by NSAIDs like ibuprofen.
 However, they are not recommended for long-term use due to the risk for rebound headaches.
 Of course, medications should not be used to mask symptoms of a concussion to try to expedite a child’s return to athletics.